 Sauvie Island Corn Mazes

 All three Sauvie Island Pumpkin patches mentioned above have corn mazes this year.
 Topaz Farms, The Pumpkin Patch, and Bella Organics.
 They’re all about the same price $8-10, except for the haunted mazes on weekends!
 So pick your design. :)

 Portland Pumpkin Patch Tips

-- First, remember that COVID is still a thing and these farms are working really hard to keep people safe, happy, and stay in business.
+- First, remember that these farms are working really hard to keep people safe, happy, and stay in business.
 Have some patience!